axodotdev/cargo-dist/book/src/reference/config.md

 **This can only be set globally**

-Whether we should try to merge otherwise-parallelizable tasks onto the same machine, sacrificing latency and fault-isolation for more the sake of minor effeciency gains.
+Whether we should try to merge otherwise-parallelizable tasks onto the same machine, sacrificing latency and fault-isolation for more the sake of minor efficiency gains.

 For example, if you build for x64 macos and arm64 macos, by default we will generate ci which builds those independently on separate logical machines.
 With this enabled we will build both of those platforms together on the same machine, making it take twice as long as any other build and making it impossible for only one of them to succeed.